clivehoggart/BridgePRS/README.md

 supplied to make out-of-sample prediction and measures of model fit.

 # Installation
-Clone this repository using the following git command:
+Clone this repository from your home directory using the following git
+command:

 git clone https://github.com/clivehoggart/BridgePRS.git